 A Cross-Cultural Romance

 Laila’s love story with Mehdi, an Iranian businessman, is the stuff of fairy tales.
-They met in the late 1990s, dated for eight years, and were engaged for four before tying the knot on January 6, 2006.
-Their Christian-style wedding reflected Laila’s Goan roots, blending cultures beautifully.
+They met in the late 1990s, dated for 8 years, and were engaged for 4 years before tying the knot on January 6, 2006.
+Their Christian-style wedding reflected Laila’s Goan roots, beautifully blending cultures.

 Motherhood and Relocation